Fairy Bay

 On the northern side of Fairy Bay is a camp site popular with kayakers and the beginning of a foot track through native bush which leads to the jetty at Jacobs Bay via Dillon Bell, a small deep water haven for yachts and motor cruisers.

 There are also two marine farms located on the northern side of Fairy Bay, contributors to the Marlborough region's green lipped mussel (Perna canaliculus) industry based in Havelock.
+The area has also been home to wild mussels.

 Fairy Bay has some 13 building sites, of which eight now contain dwellings.
 Not connected by road, access is by boat from the township and port of Havelock at the head of Pelorus Sound, some 25 km away or 35 mins by water taxi.
 Due to its remote location, there is no connection to the national electricity grid; however, there is a 'landline' telephone connection via a radio link.
 Cellular phone coverage ranges from nil to marginal.